shubh1m/Juspay-Cube-Wireframe/README.md

  * Javascript

 ## Use cases:
  `drag`: Rotate cube along the axis passing through center.
-Initial speed of rotation depends on the drag length which then decreases by a factor of `rate`.
+Initial speed of rotation depends on the drag length which then decreases by a factor of `rate` (initially set to 0.999).
  `click`: Decreases the velocity by a factor of `fric` (set to 0.001).